 - Americans With Disability Act – As per K.S.A.
 58-1301 et seq., new construction, alteration and renovation of public buildings and facilities shall conform to federal regulations 28 C.F.R.
 Part 36.
 Accordingly, applicant’s will need to sign a compliance statement indicating that the proposed improvement is compliant with state law and applicable federal regulations.

 - Affidavit of Agricultural Exemption – Pursuant to K.S.A.
 19-2960(c), no zoning regulations shall apply to the use of land for agricultural purposes nor for the erection or maintenance of agricultural buildings as long as such agricultural buildings are used for agricultural purposes and no other.
 Dwellings, garage and other similar accessory buildings shall not be considered agricultural buildings.
 In order to qualify for the agricultural exemption, it must be clearly demonstrated that the principal use of the land and of the proposed structure(s) is agricultural-related.
-Each application for an agricultural building permit shall be accompanied by an Affidavit of Agricultural Exemption.
+Each request to construct an agricultural building shall be accompanied by an Affidavit of Agricultural Exemption to verify the buildings use exclusively for an on-site agricultural use.
+If found to be consistent with an on-site agricultural use, the Planning Department will acknowledge and a building permit would not be required.

 - For Demolition Permits –